 For safety's sake, do not bring glass containers.
 Pets are not allowed here (County rule).
 You may take pets to nearby Walton Rocks Beach, which is located about two miles south of Blind Creek Beach.

 Coming from the south, the Blind Creek Beach parking area entrance is located 8 miles north of the Jensen Beach Causeway.
-At the roundabout on Hutchinson Island where Northeast Causeway Blvd. intersects with South Ocean Drive (A1A), begin counting 8 miles.
-Coming from the north, Blind Creek Beach is located 8 miles south of the Fort Pierce Beach (South Beach) roundabout, where Seaway Drive intersects with South Ocean Blvd.
+At the roundabout on Hutchinson Island where Northeast Causeway Blvd. intersects with South Ocean Drive (A1A), drive north exactly 8.1 miles.
+Coming from the north, Blind Creek Beach is located precisely 7.7 miles south of the Fort Pierce Beach (South Beach) roundabout, where Seaway Drive intersects with South Ocean Blvd.
 When you reach the Blind Creek Beach parking area (click here for regional map), park in the main (sand) or overflow (roped-off grass) lots (Click here for Parking Area map).
 Follow the designated path through the dunes.
 Keep in mind that entry into the dunes is prohibited and is a punishable offense.
 As you face the ocean on the beach side of the trailhead, the naturist section extends 1,000 feet (305 meters) to the right (southward) and 5,000 feet (approx. 1.5 km) to the left (northward).
 If you head south 1000 feet, you'll encounter the FPL Power Plant "no trespassing" signs on the beach.
 Our recommendation is to go no further.
 In consideration of textile beach users, please do not go nude outside the 6000 foot range.
 No nudity is tolerated in the parking area or on the dune crossover trail.
 The rule: Leaving the beach?
 Do it dressed.

 There is no trespassing on FPL property, which is the owner of the St. Lucie Nuclear Power Plant.
 Please observe and obey all FPL "no trespassing" signs.
 In this day and age security is a legitimate concern.
 FPL's beachfront property extends to the mean high water line.
 Technically, you may stroll further along the shore on the narrow area of wet sand on the ocean side of that line.
 Nonetheless, our recommendation is to stop at the "no trespassing" signs, which are situated 1000 feet south of the Blind Creek Beach trailhead.
 Simpler.
 For greater detail about FPL, Blind Creek's southern neighbor, click here.